 Join leaders from across Orange County to propose that County Commissioner candidates commit to specific actions on property tax justice and deeply affordable homeownership.
-Proposals will focus on:

-• Increased funding for deeply affordable homeownership.
+- Increase funding for deeply affordable homeownership.

-Read our proposals here.
+- Read our proposals here.

 About the assembly and election: